philippe-grenet/philippe-grenet.github.io/_posts/2015-07-03-org-mode-part-1.md

 or demote a headline, e.g. change its level.
 You can also move a headline and all the text under it up and down using `M-UP` and `M-DOWN`.

-Finally the `TAB` key collapse or expand headlines.
+Finally the `TAB` key collapses or expands headlines.
 When a headline is collapsed, its content is replaced with an ellipsis like so:

 ![Org-mode2](/assets/org-mode2.png)